libriscv/libriscv/docs/VMCALL.md

 Use `Memory::memview()` or `Memory::memstring()` to handle arguments passed from guest to host.
 They have fast-paths for strings and structs that don't cross page-boundaries.
 Use `std::deque` instead of `std::vector` inside the guest where possible.
 The fastest way to append data to a list is using a `std::array` with a pointer: `*ptr++ = value;`.

 You can provide arguments to main with `Machine::setup_argv()`.
-They are all strings, just like normal.
+They are all regular C++ strings, and will be passed into the VM in a way that is understood by normal C runtimes.